sean-porras/Apocrypha/errorcodes.md

 ### I.M1
 >"Error [I.M1]: Invalid input."

-Originates in the `main` function when the first character of whatever entered is either non-existant (just hitting enter, for example) or is not included in the following list: `e`, `d`, `c`.
+Originates in the `main` function when the first character of whatever entered is not included in the following list:
+`e`, `d`, `c`.

 A likely cause for a seemingly correct input throwing this error could be an accidental space being the first character for the input.
 It's recommended to just hit backspace and restart you're input if you think you may have accidentally done something like this.

+### I.M2
+>"Error [I.M2]: Invalid input."

+Originates in the `main` function when the first character of whatever entered is not included in the following list:
+`e`, `d`, `c`.

+[I.M2] specifically indicates that the user simply just hit enter, having entered nothing as an input except that.

 ### I.C1
 >"Error [I.C1]: Invalid config file, you can retry and specify a different JSON file."